 Now, let \(\graf_2\) be a standard subgraph disjoint from \(\graf_1\).
 Let \(M(\graf_1;\graf_2)\) denote the component of \(\graf^\perp_2\) containing \(\graf_1\); by \Cref{corollary:maximal}, \(M(\graf_1;\graf_2)\) is maximally standard.
 If \(\graf'_1\) is a maximally standard subgraph containing \(\graf_1\) but not \(\graf_2\), then \(\graf_1\subset\graf'_1=(\graf'^\perp_1)^\perp\subset\graf^\perp_2\).
 Since \(\graf'_1\) is connected, it must be contained in \(M(\graf_1;\graf_2)\), proving the uniqueness of \(M(\graf_1;\graf_2)\).
 The minimal case \(N(\graf_1;\graf_2)\) is analogous; in fact, \(N(\graf_1,\graf_2)=M(\graf_2;\graf_1)^\perp\). \end{proof}

-Although the curve graph is classically defined for surfaces, one may introduce an analogous object for a graph \(\graf\).
-We define the curve graph \(\cC(\graf)\) to be the induced subgraph of \(\cS(\graf)\) whose vertices are cycles with nonempty orthogonal complements; in particular, two vertices are joined by an edge precisely when the corresponding cycles are disjoint in \(\graf\).
+Although the curve graph is classically defined for surfaces, one can define an analogous object for a graph \(\graf\).
+We define the \emph{curve graph} \(\cC(\graf)\) to be the induced subgraph of \(\cS(\graf)\) spanned by cycles; thus two vertices are adjacent if and only if the corresponding cycles are disjoint in \(\graf\).